Applications must be received on or before Friday, August 26th.

-The Rape of Lucretia by Benjamin Britten (full production with orchestra), sung in English.
+Don Giovanni by W.A.
+Mozart (full production with orchestra), sung in Italian.

 The Schwabacher Summer Concert (staged scenes program with orchestra) - All voice types considered for this program.
 Repertoire will be chosen to showcase participating artists.